alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

 ---
 layout: post
-title: Recreating the bird animation on Swift.org
+title: Recreating the bird animation from Swift.org
 summary: The Swift.org website got a redesign, including an animation of a swooping bird, and I read the source code to understand how it works.
 tags:
   - drawing things
   - web development
+index:
+  feature: true
+colors:
+  index_light: "#f8631e"
+  index_dark:  "#f4c790"
+  css_light:   "#d83d09"
+  css_dark:    "#f5a77d"
 ---
 Last week, the Swift.org website [got a redesign][redesign].
 I don't write much Swift at the moment, but I glanced at the new website to see what's up and OOH COOL BIRD!